 My daughter found a YouTube video tutorial for “arm knitting”- you use your arms as knitting needles so the project goes really fast.
 It took her just a couple of hours to make these scarves for her friends.
 You can find the video tutorial here.

-This week, I’ve added some new patterns to my Craftsy store.
+This week, I’ve added some new patterns to my shop.
 These are downloadable patterns- which means you can get them immediately.
 No waiting- just click and start creating!
-And because they are PDF downloads, they are very reasonably priced ($3-$3.50 a pattern.)
 Plus, fabric and wool flower pins make excellent gifts– these are all pretty quick projects that you could definitely get done in time for gift giving.

 Don’t you love vintage quilts?
 And accessories made from vintage quilts?
 Here is a way to get the vintage look without actually cutting apart a beautiful old quilt: My Scrappy Quilt-y Pin!
 Looks great on a coat, jacket lapel, or tote bag.
 You can have lots of fun going through your fabric stash for this!